-The Origins of the Bible.
+The Origins of the Bible

 Choosing the Right Bible Version

-Does it make a difference?
+Does the Bible version make a difference?

-The Bible's Challenge | Transformation | Canonization| Extent | Inspiration | Reliability | Relevance | Version | Downloads
+The Bible's Challenge | Transformation | Canonization| Extent | Inspiration | Reliability | Relevance | Version

 #1 A Common Bible Version Used in Your Church

 Many new Christians find an old King James Bible on their library shelf.
-They take it, but it is like a rusty tool that just doesn't seem to work right.
-The version is good and trustworthy, but it was designed for another generation.
-We encourage new Christians to get a Bible that their church uses.
-What if your church uses the King James?
-Then it is okay.
-Their constant use of it will reinforce your learning, and you will get used to it.
+They take and use it, but it is like a rusty tool that just doesn’t seem to work right.
+The KJV is good and trustworthy, but it was designed for another generation (early 1600s).

 #2 Different Purposes for Different Bible Versions

 Some churches still use the antiquated King James Bible (KJV) written in the 1600s.
-Some of these churches are traditonalists; others are protective conservatives.
+Some of these churches are traditionalists; others are protective conservatives.
 I gave up using tracts that used the King James Bible.
-I like it.
-I personally grew up with that version.
-I can understand it and greatly respect it, but it serves poorly for teaching Christians and is plain lousy for communicating the glorious Gospel to non-Christians.
-I would end up spending most of my time explaining the specialized terms the KJV used rather than the meaning of the text.
-Perhaps the New King James Bible has overcome some of these problems.
-But it is so hard for churches or individuals to change.
+I like it and personally grew up with that version.
+I can understand and greatly respect it, but it serves poorly for teaching Christians and is plain lousy for communicating the glorious Gospel to non-Christians.

 Study Bibles